nkapila6/mcp-meme-sticky/README.md

   - [x] Can generate custom memes based on prompt.
   - [x] Can save generated memes on the desktop.
 (Test only on MacOS, please do test it on other OS with your respective hosts and give me feedback via issues)
 - Sticker generation
   - [x] LLM goes 🔥brr🔥 here.
-It picks the search query and meme text, not the server.
+It picks the meme text, not the server.
 Disclaimer below is there for a reason.
   - [x] Can convert memes to Telegram stickers.
   - [x] Can generate Telegram link to convert image to sticker using custom coded <a href="https://github.com/nkapila6/mcp-sticky-tele">MCP-Sticky Telegram Bot</a>.
-    - [X] On going issue with PythonAnywhere where they do not accept links not in their allow list. ~~Ongoing issue [here](https://support.anaconda.com/hc/requests/77653).~~ UPDATE: THEY ADDED IT! 😎
   - [x] Automatically open Telegram instead of asking user to paste on Browser.
 (Added, 22nd May)
   - [x] Automatically open image link.
 (Added, 22nd May)
   - [x] Using memegen pre-built templates (easy).
 (Added, 22nd May)